MSC-compsci/Knowledge-Engineering-Demo/README.md

 2. quiries the dataset and presents the proposed list of areas

 `menu.py` is the start of the control flow.
 It spawns a CLI and based on the user's input (Add a property or get suggestions) calls the corresponding function.
 Desired Property is a concept defined in our domain schema representing from Points of interest to safety levels.
-All such types of properties are organised as district modules.
+All such types of properties are organised as distinct modules.

 `quieries.py` is the module responsible for searching into the dataset and based on the user's input presents the suggestion list of the system.